Bridging Visual Intuition and Chemical Expertise: An Autonomous Analysis Framework for Nonadiabatic Dynamics Simulations via Mentor-Engineer-Student Collaboration: Results

-VisU operationalizes this collaborative three-role, four-step paradigm into a fully automated end-to-end protocol: \begin{itemize} \item \textbf{Preprocessing.} This stage requires collaboration of the programming \textit{Engineer} and the meticulous \textit{Student}.
+VisU framework adopts a ``\textit{Mentor-Engineer-Student}'' architecture, in which these three roles are designed faithfully mirroring the division of labor in a real nonadiabatic dynamics research group. \begin{itemize} \item \textbf{The \textit{Mentor}:} Powered by the Doubao-Seed-1.6-Vision LLM, the \textit{Mentor} integrates deep chemical insights with advanced vision-reasoning capabilities to oversee the analytical direction. \item \textbf{The \textit{Engineer}:} Built upon the DeepSeek-V3.2 LLM equipped with specialized computational tools and coding templates, the \textit{Engineer} demonstrates robust programming and debugging proficiency. \item \textbf{The \textit{Student}:} Responsible for data management, script execution, and visualization, the \textit{Student} serves as the operational hub, providing feedback to the \textit{Mentor} and \textit{Engineer}. \end{itemize} Following this human-mimetic paradigm, VisU operationalizes NAMD analysis into a fully automated, four-stage end-to-end protocol: \begin{itemize} \item \textbf{Preprocessing.} This stage requires collaboration of the programming \textit{Engineer} and the meticulous \textit{Student}.
 The \textit{Engineer} is responsible for the script development and code debugging, while the \textit{Student} primarily executes them to extract relevant structures from simulation outputs. \item \textbf{Recursive channel discovery.} This phase focuses on identifying nonadiabatic channels through recursive unsupervised ML analysis.
 The \textit{Student} operates the analysis pipeline, generates plots, and submits the results for the \textit{Mentor}'s review in the automatic manner.
 The \textit{Mentor} then evaluates these plots using visual reasoning to identify the underlying nonadiabatic events, subsequently providing precise guidance on ML algorithm selection and hyperparameter tuning. \item \textbf{Analysis of dominant molecular motions.} Once the channels are identified, the \textit{Mentor} and \textit{Student} work together to clarify the dominant molecular motions for each decay pathway.
 The \textit{Student} performs specialized programs for downstream analysis.
 The \textit{Mentor} interprets the key molecular motions by examining the dimensionality reduction results provided by the \textit{Student}, and understands the machanisms of these findings based on chemical insights. \item \textbf{Final validation and mechanistic summarization.} At the end, VisU delivers a highly professional academic presentation under the joint work between the \textit{Student} and the \textit{Mentor}.
 The \textit{Student} organizes and submits all comprehensive findings, including publication-quality visualizations, to the \textit{Mentor}.
 The \textit{Mentor} conducts the final validation of mechanistic consistency and synthesizes the submitted materials into the final structured report and interpretive representation. \end{itemize}

 By integrating multimodal reasoning, visual understanding, and domain-specific knowledge, VisU mirrors the heuristic intelligence of a research team.
 It establishes a fully automated end-to-end protocol that uncovers nonadiabatic channels and their underlying mechanisms without manual intervention.
 The overall framework is illustrated in Scheme~\ref{fig:fig1}, and each component is described in detail in the following subsections.